What is a Hackathon?

 Who is eligible?

 Any current HWS student can apply.
 All majors and levels of experience are welcome.
 Participants can enter with a team of 3 or 4 (including faculty or staff members) or be matched with a team.
-Only participants who can commit for the whole weekend are eligible.
+Only participants who can commit to both Friday and Saturday sessions are eligible.

 What will participants learn?

 This weekend is designed to be one of learning.
 Expect to be challenged.
 Participants will engage in careful information gathering in order to critically analyze an issue.
 Through topics in social innovation, participants will acquire problem-solving skills necessary to address an issue.
 Participants will leave with a new network of student, faculty and staff who are interested in making a positive impact in the world.
 Social innovation is a powerful tool for today’s change agents and participants will be trained in these cutting-edge concepts.